-In order to support multi modal journeys and encourage use of public transport an efficient local highways network is needed to encourage people living in the vicinity of the A51 to either drive (or be driven) to the station to make onward longer distance journeys, or to take the bus to the station.
+To support multi modal journeys and encourage use of public transport an efficient local highways network is needed to encourage people living in the vicinity of the A51 to either drive (or be driven) to the station to make onward longer distance journeys, or to take the bus to the station.
 Highway improvements along the A51 therefore have the potential to support an increase in public transport use.

-Figure 14: Chester Rail Network Map
+Figure 24: Chester Rail Network Map